 Approximately 21% of the risk for melanoma is believed to be due to genetic factors and 79% is believed to be due to non-genetic factors (such as sun exposure).

-For type 1 diabetes, it is estimated that genetic factors make up about 88% of the risk, while remaining 12% of the risk is due to non-genetic factors (such as virus exposure).
+For type 1 diabetes, it is estimated that genetic factors make up about 88% of the risk, while the remaining 12% of the risk is due to non-genetic factors (such as virus exposure).

 In both of these examples, the contribution of genetic factors versus non-genetic factors is an estimate.
 These estimates are based on studies of families and twins.
 Family and twin studies look at how often a disease occurs within a family or how often a disease occurs in both twins.